Teaching Philosophy Statement

 You may schedule a one-on-one appointment for help in preparing your Teaching Philosophy Statement.

-For graduate student TAs considering academic positions in higher education, this program prepares you to become an excellent teacher.
+For graduate TAs considering academic positions in higher education, these programs prepare you to become an excellent teacher.
 You learn the art and science of teaching through coursework, mentorship, research, and electronic portfolio development.
-You’ll receive a Future Faculty Teaching Certificate after completing program requirements.
-More information: http://www.cte.cornell.edu/campus/teach/grad/futurefaculty.html
+You’ll receive a small stipend and a certificate after completing program requirements.
+See: http://cte.cornell.edu/programs-services/grads-future-educators-tas/teaching-and-research-fellowships.html